Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-0.md

 >**Note:** This challenge is for read-only purposes and exploration only.

 GitHub Copilot is the world's first at-scale AI developer tool that can help you write code faster with less work.
-GitHub Copilot uses comments and code context to instantly suggest specific lines of code and the entire functions.
+GitHub Copilot uses comments and code context to instantly suggest specific lines of code and the entire function.

-Research has found GitHub Copilot helps developers code faster, focus on solving bigger problems, stay in the flow longer, and feel more fulfilled with their work.
+Research has found that GitHub Copilot helps developers code faster, focus on solving bigger problems, stay in the flow longer, and feel more fulfilled with their work.

-Powered by OpenAI Codex and GitHub Copilot's generative, pretrained language model was created by OpenAI.
+Powered by OpenAI Codex, GitHub Copilot's generative, pre-trained language model was created by OpenAI.
 An extension is available for Visual Studio Code, Visual Studio, Neovim, and the JetBrains suite of integrated development environments (IDEs).

 ## GitHub Copilot for Business